 This course provides instruction and experience in preparation and delivery of speeches within a public setting and group discussion.
 Emphasis is placed on research, preparation, delivery, and evaluation of informative, persuasive, and special occasion public speaking.
-Upon completion, students should be able to prepare and deliver well-organized speeches and participate in group discussion with appropriate audiovisual support.
+Upon completion,

 Note: In accordance with the Comprehensive Articulation Agreement, this course has been approved to satisfy the Universal General Education Transfer Component requirement for communications in A.A. and A.S. degree programs.
 This course has been approved to meet the communications requirement in A.A.S. degree programs.